OriginatorX/OverBlog/README.md

 # OverBlog is a website for creating and posting articles
 ## Development in proccess...

+## A MongoDB cluster is required to use the server

 ### For install dependencies
     yarn deps